AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

        _metadataService.GetStreamsAsync(“temperature”, 100, 100)

-orderBy Parameter
+OrderBy Parameter
 =====================
-The orderby parameter is supported for searching both the streams and types.
-The basic functionality of it is to search the streams/types and then return the result in sorted order.
+The ``orderby`` parameter is supported for searching both the streams and types.
+The basic functionality of it is to search the streams or types and then return the result in sorted order.
-The default value for orderby parameter is ascending order.
-It can be changed to descending order by specifying desc alongside the orderby field value.
-It can be used in conjunction with query, skip, and count parameters.
+The default value for ``orderby`` parameter is ascending order.
+It can be changed to descending order by specifying ``desc`` alongside the orderby field value.
+It can be used in conjunction with
+``query``, ``skip``, and ``count`` parameters.

 **REST API example**